unity3d-jp/MeshSync/Plugin~/Docs/en/BuildPlugins.md

     > To build Poco libraries with other configurations, see [Poco's Getting Started](https://pocoproject.org/docs/00200-GettingStarted.html).

-1. Add *Poco_DIR* environment variable to point to the Poco root folder above
+1. Add *Poco_DIR* environment variable to point to the Poco root folder above.

 ### Build Steps (Win)